 Masala vs Curry

-Masala and Curry are two words used in the Indian cuisine that show some differences between them.
-At the same time both these words are often confused.
+Masala and Curry are two popular terms used in the Indian cuisine that show some difference between them.
+At the same time, both these words are often confused because people who are not familiar with Indian cuisine do not know what each term mean.
+Without an understanding of that, one cannot differentiate one from the other.
 Curry refers to a cooked vegetable or meat with spices and salt.
-On the other hand masala is a kind of spice used in a curry to add more flavor and taste to it.
+On the other hand, masala is a kind of mixed spices used in a curry to add more flavor and taste to it.
 This is the main difference between the words masala and curry.

 A curry is a cooked vegetable, meat or seafood with spices and salt.
 Curry, on the other hand, is mainly of two types, the vegetarian curry and the non-vegetarian curry.
 The vegetarian curry comprises of curry made out of vegetables and mushroom, lentils, paneer, etc. On the other hand, the non-vegetarian curry comprises of curry made out of meat, chicken, fish and the like.
 It is generally said that a curry is a fried item, and it requires a lot of oil in its preparation.
 However, this is not entirely true as only some curries use a lot of oil and frying.
 There are those curries that use coconut milk to cook.
 These curries are not that spicy.
 You can choose to make them spicy if you want.
 A curry becomes spicy and hot on account of the addition of spicy items such as masala, chilly, and the like.

 What is Masala?